Book an appointment online:

 Consultations are scheduled on the hour, rather than the half-hour, and last up to fifty minutes.
-The best way to schedule an appointment is using our online scheduling system on the homepage.
+The best way to schedule an appointment is to use the link above.

 - We DO NOT make initial appointments for papers due on the same day as the appointment.
 If you have already worked on the paper with a consultant, you may make a return appointment to go over your final revisions on the day the paper is due.
 HWRC consultations are about improving the student as a writer, not editing individual papers.
 We have found that students who come in at the last minute for a quick proof of their work tend to take time away from students serious about improving their writing over the long run.